hfjelstad/Profile-Documentation/04-Guides/Timetable_DatedServiceJourney.md

 A description of the minimum information needed for a timtable using DatedServiceJourney as calendar

 ### PublicationDelivery
+The delvivery is packed in one zip file with a shared file and one file per line.
+The picture shows which frames and objects inside that should be pressent in each file, the shared one and file per line.

 ![PublicationDelivery](/04-Guides/images/PublicationDeliveryDatedServiceJourey.png.png)
 #### Description
 When exhange data, this is done inside frames, and always inside PublicationDelivery.